szhou1234/cassandra_range_repair/README.md

 ### How the script works
 The script works by figuring out the primary range for the node that it's being executed on, and instead of running repair on the entire range, run the repair on only a smaller sub-range.
 When a repair is initiated on a sub-range Cassandra constructs a merkle tree only for the range specified, which in turn divides the much smaller range into 15 segments.
 If there is disagreement in any of the hash values then a much smaller portion of data needs to be transferred which lessens load on the system.

-### The Future
-The functionality provided in this script should be integrated into [DataStax OpsCenter](http://www.datastax.com/what-we-offer/products-services/datastax-opscenter) version 3.2.2.
-The automation and scheduling provided by OpsCenter is superior to that of this script, this script should only be considered a stopgap until the OpsCenter release is available.

 ### Options

 ```